Last Updated on January 24, 2023

 As raised-heel working boots for the region’s woodworkers became essential and popular items of work apparel in the late 19th and early 20th centuries, the Pacific Northwest gave birth to the logger boots as you recognize them today.
 The original design incorporated a caulked sole to maintain traction on slippery surfaces and transport logs across rivers.

-Many successful boot companies, such as White’s Boots in Spokane Washington, and Danner Boots in Portland, Oregon, began as modest businesses producing work boots for loggers and other working men and benefitted from the initial caulked shoe style.
+Many successful boot companies, such as American White’s Boots in Spokane Washington, and Danner Boots in Portland, Oregon, began as modest businesses producing work boots for loggers and other working men and benefitted from the initial caulked shoe style.

 Consequently, those who worked in many other professions learned about the benefits of the logger boot design, which is why it has been reproduced so frequently for a lineman, wildland firefighters, general work boots, and forestry workers’ boots.